Fjilberto/Magallanes_R-scripts/README.md

 DAPC.r: DAPC analysis with the Adegenet package.
 Map.r: Generate a map with the different sampling locations and also add geographic landforms or specific points.
 Map_with_PieCharts.r: Generate a map with the different sampling locations with geographic landforms or specific points.
-Also, incorporate Pie Charts with the assignment to species/hybrid in each sampling location.
-Plot_like_STRUCTURE.r: Plot the obtained scores/probabilities for assignation from different methods as a STRUCTURE plot.
+Also, incorporate Pie Charts with the assignment to species/hybrid in each sampling location. plotlikestructure.r: Plot the obtained scores/probabilities for assignation from different methods as a STRUCTURE plot.